Paramore (album): Commercial performance

 The album has been a major commercial success worldwide, debuting at number one in eight countries including the UK, Ireland, Scotland, Argentina, New Zealand, Brazil and Australia (where it was the eighth consecutive number one debut on the chart and also the 32nd self-titled album to top the Australian chart).
 The album also peaked within the top 20 of 9 other countries.
 In the US, the album debuted at number one on the Billboard 200 chart, with first week sales of 106,000 copies.
 This marks the first Paramore album to reach the top spot on the chart.

 "Still Into You" charted within the top 10 in Australia and Ireland and reached the top 20 in several others.
 The single topped the UK rock chart and peaked at number 14 in the singles chart, thus becoming the band's second highest charting single in that country, behind "Ignorance" from the band's previous album Brand New Eyes.
 In the US, the song peaked at number 24, matching "The Only Exception" from the same album as the band's highest charting single at the time.
 It also peaked at number 6 in the US Rock Chart and number 8 in the US Mainstream Top 40.
 "Ain't It Fun" shared similar success, charting within the top 10 in Canada and Hungary.
-It eventually became Paramore's best selling single to date in the US, charting at number ten in the Billboard 100, number 2 in the US Mainstream Top 40 and number 1 the US Rock Chart and Adult Top 40.
+It eventually became Paramore's best selling single to date in the US, charting at number ten in the Billboard 100, number 2 in the US Mainstream Top 40, and number 1 the US Rock Chart and Adult Top 40.
 The single marks the first time a Paramore song has reached the Top 10 in the US.

 Track listing

 Personnel

+Credits retrieved from Tidal, Discogs and album liner notes.